SSCP versus CCSP: Cloud security or systems security?

 - Versatile skills: SSCP skills can be applied to disparate methodologies and technologies due to their vendor-neutral nature.

-- Expand knowledge: a SSCP-certified employee is fully equipped with best practices, policies and procedures to implement, monitor and administer an IT infrastructure.
+- Expand knowledge: An SSCP-certified employee is fully equipped with best practices, policies, and procedures for implementing, monitoring and administering an IT infrastructure.

 Benefits of being CCSP-certified